meaneych/ChrisMeaneyBiostatsPortfolio/_publications/2019_survey_word_embeddings.md

 paperurl: 'https://pubmed.ncbi.nlm.nih.gov/34384583/'
 ---

 Representing words (and other linguistic units) as dense vectors is common in modern natural language processing.
-This paper surveys the use of word embedding in applications using clinical text data.
+This paper surveys the use of word embedding in applications involving clinical text data.

 [Download paper here](https://pubmed.ncbi.nlm.nih.gov/34384583/)